openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 If the OP supports distributed and/or aggregated Claim types in `verified_claims`, the OP MUST advertise this in its metadata using the `claim_types_supported` element.

-# Client Registration and Management

-During Client Registration (see [@!OpenID-Registration]) as well as during Client Management [@RFC7592] the following additional properties are available:

-`digest_algorithm`: String value representing the chosen digest algorithm (for external attachments).
-The value MUST be one of the digest algorithms supported by the OP as advertised in the [OP metadata](#opmetadata).
-If this property is not set, `sha-256` will be used by default.

 # Transaction-specific Purpose {#purpose}

 This specification introduces the request parameter `purpose` to allow an RP